gulp-sourcemaps/gulp-sourcemaps/README.md

   Including the content is the recommended way, because it "just works".
 When setting this to `false` you have to host the source files and set the correct `sourceRoot`.

+- `noClean`

+  Prevents the cleanup of the `sourceMap` property from source files passing through the pipe.

+  Warning: this can result in plugins re-writing sourcemaps *after* write has been called.
+Available to restore previous behavior of not cleaning up.
+Mostly for testing.

 - `sourceRoot`

   Set the path where the source files are hosted (use this when `includeContent` is set to `false`).
 This is an URL (or subpath) relative to the source map, not a local file system path.
 If you have sources in different subpaths, an absolute path (from the domain root) pointing to the source file root is recommended, or define it with a function.